[AWS] VPC – NAT Gateway

 Simply, NAT Gateways provides the outgoing-only internet access from the private instances.

-• Instance in a public subnet
+• Instances in a public subnet

 • Instance (public) <-> Network ACL (public) <-> Route Table (public) <-> Internet Gateway

-• Instance in a private subnet
+• Instances in a private subnet

 • Instance (private) <-> Network ACL (private) <-> Route Table (private) : Fail